JoshBot-Debug/datatable/README.md

 ### Check out the [DEMO WEBSITE](https://joshbot-debug.github.io/datatable)

-A server sided datatable equiped with every commonly used filter.
+A datatable equiped with every commonly used filter.
+The demo has an array of 10,000 records.
+Not all features are active here.
+If you find a bug or want a feature, raise an issue on GitHub.

 ## Quick Features
 - Sorting